-The Governor General's Medal in Landscape Architecture (GGMLA) is an occasion for Canadians to celebrate and learn about the contributions that professional landscape architects have made to the urban, rural and wilderness environments of Canada over the last century - since Frederick Todd became the first landscape architect to work in Canada in 1900.
-The GGMLA is the highest honour bestowed on a landscape architect by the CSLA.
+The Governor General's Medal in Landscape Architecture (GGMLA) is the highest honour bestowed on a landscape architect by the CSLA.
 The medal is intended to honour exceptional landscape architects whose lifetime achievements and contributions to the profession have had a unique and lasting impact on Canadian society.